MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 |For email messages with attachments, apply a label that matches the highest classification of those attachments|Off|
 |Provide a custom URL for the Azure Information Protection client "Tell me more" web page|Blank|

-## Default policy prior to March 20, 2017
+## Default policy before March 21, 2017

 ### Labels